-Katherine Milkman is the Evan C Thompson Endowed Term Chair for Excellence in Teaching and a tenured associate professor at The Wharton School of the University of Pennsylvania.
+Katherine Milkman is the Evan C. Thompson Endowed Term Chair for Excellence in Teaching and a tenured associate professor at The Wharton School of the University of Pennsylvania.
 She holds a secondary appointment at Penn’s Perelman School of Medicine.
-Her research relies heavily on big data to document the systematic ways people deviate from making optimal choices.
-Her work has paid particular attention to what produces self-control failures (e.g., under-saving for retirement, exercising too little, eating too much junk food) and how to improve decisions.
-In her TEDx talk, she describes her findings about how to change behavior for good.
-Katherine has also explored race and gender discrimination, focusing on how a decision's context can alter the manifestation of bias; and, she has examined what types of stories are published and widely-shared in popular periodicals.
+Her research relies heavily on big data to explore ways that insights from economics and psychology can be used to change consequential behaviors for good, such as savings, exercise, vaccination take-up and discrimination.
+In her TEDx talk, she describes some of her key findings on this topic.

 Katherine has received numerous awards for her research including an early career award from the Federation of Associations in Behavioral & Brain Sciences.
-When under 30, Milkman was named one of the world’s top 40 business school professors under 40 by Poets and Quants.
+When under 30, Milkman was named one of the world’s top 40 business school professors under 40 by Poets and Quants and she was a finalist for the Thinkers 50 2017 Radar Thinker Award.
 Her dozens of published articles in leading social science journals such as Management Science, the Proceedings of the National Academy of Sciences, and The Journal of Finance have reached a wide audience through frequent coverage in major media outlets such as NPR, The New York Times, The Washington Post, The Financial Times, and Harvard Business Review.
-She regularly writes op-eds for national newspapers like The New York Times and The Washington Post and her work has been featured repeatedly by Freakonomics Radio.
+She is also a regular contributor to The Washington Post, writing about the behavioral economics of everyday life.